aehrc/pathling/site/docs/fhirpath/index.md

 language in order to abstract away some of the complexity of navigating and interacting with FHIR data structures.

 FHIRPath is actually a model-independent language at its core.
-For our purposes, the FHIRPath language is defined in two places:
+For this reason, the FHIRPath language is defined in two places:

 - [https://hl7.org/fhirpath/2018Sep/index.html](https://hl7.org/fhirpath/2018Sep/index.html) -